department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

       title: About VA Health Care Coverage
       description: Learn more about your VA health care benefits, your health care team, and where you’ll go for care.
     - url: /health-care/health-conditions
-      title: Health Needs and Conditions
+      title: Health Needs and Conditions (including concerns based on your service history)
       description: Find out how to access VA services for mental health, women’s health, and other specific needs.
+And find out which service-connected health concerns you should be aware of, based on when and where you service.
+relatedlinks:
-  - heading: Get health information based on your service history
+  - heading: Want to know more about health concerns based on your service history?
     links:
     - url: /health-care/health-conditions/conditions-related-to-service-era/
       title: Conditions Related to When and Where You Served